UKHomeOffice/hocs-toolbox/README.md

 # hocs-toolbox

-This image contains the abilities to access the namespace database, and also provides scripts for clearing the database, Elasticsearch, S3 buckets and SQS queues.
+This image contains tools to interact with an environment's databases and AWS resources.